2030 Bilingual Nation: Cost efficiency

+Chiang Wen-yu (江文瑜), a professor of linguistics at National Taiwan University, and Her One-soon (何萬順), a professor of foreign languages at Tunghai University, believe that the English language skills of the Taiwanese people is already very good.
+Chiang asserts that Taiwanese people are already the most foreigner-friendly people in the world.
+Chiang suggests claims that Taiwanese people have poor English language skills is a fabrication, potentially emphasised by those who stand to gain from the demand for English lessons, such as language testing companies.

-Effect on Other Languages
+Effect on other languages

 The body of the policy proposed by the Tsai Ing-wen government only talks about English and does not specify which other language is part of this "bilingualism" (雙語) project.
 It is generally believed that this language is Standard Chinese (Mandarin), the current mainstream lingua franca in Taiwan.
 However, Taiwan has many indigenous and local languages, and the National Languages Development Act recognizes 20 national languages, including aboriginal Formosan languages, Taiwanese Hokkien, Hakka, Taiwan Sign Language, Eastern Min (i.e. Matsu dialect), etc. In addition, migrant workers and new migrants also bring with them many languages from neighboring Southeast Asian countries.
 There is still a debate on the impact of the bilingual policy on other languages.
 Some people believe that the bilingual policy will kill other languages, leading to the change of Taiwan's linguistic landscape from 20 languages to only recognizing two official languages, negating Taiwan's inherent multiculturalism.
 However, some people believe that through the introduction of English, the dominance of Standard Chinese (Mandarin) can be removed.
 The Taiwan Statebuilding Party argues that the bilingual policy should eliminate the foreign Standard Chinese (Mandarin) and choose another native language with English to account for bilingualism.

 Some opponents worry that bilingual education will cause confusion among children, but there is no evidence that the bilingual environment itself will cause problems for children.
 Comprehensive studies have shown that bilingual education is beneficial and harmless to children.

 The Linguistic Society of Taiwan and the Taiwan Languages and Literature Society think that making English the second official language is a huge mistake and a form of self-colonization.
 Other opponents also hold to the idea that it adheres to Anglo-American hegemony, de-sinicization, or a weak version of an independent Taiwan.
-The editors of the Liberty Times deem that such criticisms are not worth one's attention.
+The editors of the Liberty Times (which has an English version, similar to Japanese newspapers) deem that such criticisms are not worth one's attention.